upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_class_sprite_sync_diagnostics.md

 table is restored to the original class labels so the displayed class, class ID and visible pic describe the same target class.

+This is a chaotic opt-in visual consistency mode.
+It is not a lore/plausibility mode, not a regular-only stable mode and not a promise that a trainer remains in the same narrative role.

 ## Scope

-The first implementation is conservative:
+The first implementation is narrow but intentionally chaotic:

 - Gen 3 only
 - off by default
 - requires Trainer Class Names randomization to provide a class ID mapping
 - follows that mapping instead of choosing an independent random class/pic pair
+- does not add target-class filtering beyond requiring a modeled target class and an observed valid pic
-- allows rival, gym, Elite Four, champion and other special target classes when the class-name randomizer selected that class
+- allows regular trainers to become Rival, Player, Gym Leader, Elite Four, champion, boss or other special-looking classes when the class-name randomizer maps them there
+- treats those special-looking target classes as expected chaos behavior with Sprite Sync enabled
 - uses only `trainerPic` values observed on trainers with the target class ID
 - skips only target classes that have no observed valid pic ID
 - writes `trainerClass` and `trainerPic` only when the new opt-in feature made assignments

 The feature does not mutate trainer personal names.
+Its goal is class label/class ID/trainerPic consistency, not lore or encounter plausibility.

 ## Writer behavior